Forms

 ## What this guide covers

-Build embeddable signup forms with custom fields, tag assignment on submission, and a choice between an inline success message or a redirect.
+Build embeddable signup forms with custom fields, tag assignment on submission, and either an inline success message or a redirect.

 ## Sections